amandotexe/Techno-Hackathon/README.md

 - <u>License</u>

 <h2>Background</h2>
 Car damages can be a major safety hazard if not detected and repaired in time.
 However, detecting damages in cars can be a tedious and time-consuming task for humans.
 This is where machine learning can be of great help.
+By training a machine learning model on a dataset of car images with damages, we can develop an automated system for detecting damages in cars.

 <h2>Installation</h2>
 To install the necessary dependencies for this project, run the following command: